 - Associate of Science

 - Bachelor of Professional Studies

 Taking individual courses as a nondegree student is also possible and will offer you the same range and depth of courses and rigorous standards as matriculated undergraduate students.

-Study concentrations in the arts include practice, history and criticism in fields such as:
+Study concentrations in The Arts include practice, history and criticism in fields such as:

-- media arts
+- digital arts

-You can focus on a single area such as painting, or create an interdisciplinary concentration that connects or combines perspectives exploring a theme or topic.
+You can focus on a single area, such as painting, or create an interdisciplinary concentration that connects or combines perspectives exploring a theme or topic.

 Additionally, special programs in the performing and the visual arts (the Studio Semester and the Photography Program) are offered at the New York City location in Manhattan.